gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 # A bit about OpenMM: What makes it nice for quickly exploring ideas and what can make it difficult to use.

 OpenMM uses SWIG to generate C++ code from strings at the python API level to define custom potentials and integrators, and to modify simulation parameters during simulation.
-OpenMM also upports reading of the matured MD force field parameter file formats of CHARMM, AMBER, and GROMACS.
+OpenMM also supports reading of the matured MD force field parameter file formats of CHARMM, AMBER, and GROMACS.
 This makes it possible to use OpenMM as a testbed for development of creative simulation methods by using simple models that can later be scaled up to production simulations.
 It also makes it possible to create totally new simulation methods that can be used without recompiling OpenMM.

-Sometimes, understanding how to write strings that will correctly interpreted by OpenMM to do what you want can be difficult, so I will present how I do that for this LJ simulator as another example of how to use OpenMM.
+Sometimes, understanding how to write strings that will be correctly interpreted by OpenMM to do what you want can be difficult, so I will present how I do that for this LJ simulator as another example of how to use OpenMM.
 Reading the C++ code is the most sure-fire way to really get an idea of what to do at the python level if it's not clear.

 For example, to accomplish two-dimensional simulations I needed to:
 1. Create a custom velocity verlet langevin integrator (LJ_simulation.py)